 The Company holds investments in equity securities of public and nonpublic companies for business and strategic purposes.
 The nonpublic equity securities do not have a readily determinable fair value and are carried at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
 The Company reviews its investments on a regular basis to determine if the investments are impaired.
 For purposes of this assessment, the Company considers the investee's cash position, earnings and revenue outlook, liquidity and management ownership, among other factors, in its review.
 If management's assessment indicates that an impairment exists, the Company estimates the fair value of the equity investment and recognizes in current earnings an impairment loss that is equal to the difference between the fair value of the equity investment and its carrying amount.
-There were no known identified events or changes in circumstances that may have a significant adverse effect on the fair value of investments as of March 31, 2022.
+The Company recorded an impairment expense of \$12.4 million to its investments during the three and six month period ended June 30, 2022.